vmware-tanzu/velero/site/content/docs/main/troubleshooting.md

 ...
 ```

 **Note:** Velero plugins run as binaries, i.e. after they are executed, either successful or not, they exit.
-So, if you see **received EOF, stopping recv loop** messages in debug logs, that does not mean an error occurred.
+So, if you see **received EOF, stopping recv loop** messages in debug logs, that does not mean an error occurred, just that a plugin finished executing.

 ## Known issue with restoring LoadBalancer Service